kubernetes/website/docs/getting-started-guides/windows/index.md

 ---
-title: Windows Server Containers
+title: Using Windows Server Containers in Kubernetes
 ---
-**Note:** These instructions were recently updated based on Windows Server platform enhancements
+**Note:** These instructions were recently updated based on Windows Server platform enhancements and the Kubernetes v1.9 release

-Kubernetes version 1.5 introduced support for Windows Server Containers based on the Windows Server 2016 OS.
-With the release of Windows Server version 1709 and using Kubernetes v1.8 users are able to deploy a K8s cluster either on-premises or in a private/public cloud using a number of different network toplogies and CNI plugins.
-Platform improvements include:
+Kubernetes version 1.5 introduced Alpha support for Windows Server Containers based on the Windows Server 2016 operating system.
+With the release of Windows Server version 1709 and using Kubernetes v1.9 users are able to deploy a Kubernetes cluster either on-premises or in a private/public cloud using a number of different network topologies and CNI plugins.
+Some key feature improvements for Windows Server Containers on Kubernetes include:
-- Improved support for Pods!
+- Improved support for pods!
 Shared network namespace (compartment) with multiple Windows Server containers (shared kernel)
-- Reduced network complexity by using a single network endpoint per Pod
+- Reduced network complexity by using a single network endpoint per pod
 - Kernel-Based load-balancing using the Virtual Filtering Platform (VFP) Hyper-v Switch Extension (analogous to Linux iptables)
+- Container Runtime Interface (CRI) pod and node level statistics
+- Support for kubeadm commands to add Windows Server nodes to a Kubernetes environment

- The Kubernetes control plane (API Server, Scheduler, Controller Manager, etc) continue to run on Linux, while the kubelet and kube-proxy can be run on Windows Server version 1709.
+The Kubernetes control plane (API Server, Scheduler, Controller Manager, etc) continue to run on Linux, while the kubelet and kube-proxy can be run on Windows Server 2016 or later

-**Note:** Windows Server Containers on Kubernetes is an Alpha feature in Kubernetes 1.8.
+**Note:** Windows Server Containers on Kubernetes is an Beta feature in Kubernetes v1.9

-**Note:** There is one outstanding PR ([51063 Fixes to enable Windows CNI](https://github.com/kubernetes/kubernetes/pull/51063))which has not been merged into v1.8 and is required for Windows CNI to work with kubelet.
-Users will need to build a private kubelet binary to consume this change.
-Please refer to these [instructions](https://github.com/Microsoft/SDN/blob/master/Kubernetes/HOWTO-on-prem.md) for build
+## Build
+If you wish to build the code yourself, please refer to these [instructions](https://github.com/Microsoft/SDN/blob/master/Kubernetes/HOWTO-on-prem.md)

 ## Prerequisites
-In Kubernetes version 1.8, Windows Server Containers for Kubernetes is supported using the following:
+In Kubernetes version 1.9 or later, Windows Server Containers for Kubernetes are supported using the following:

-1. Kubernetes control plane running on existing Linux infrastructure (version 1.8 or later).
+1. Kubernetes control plane running on existing Linux infrastructure (version 1.9 or later).
 2. Kubenet network plugin setup on the Linux nodes.
-3. Windows Server version 1709 (RTM version 10.0.16299.15 or later).
+3. Windows Server 2016 RTM or later.
+Windows Server version 1709 or later is preferred; unlocks key capabilities like shared network namespace
 4. Docker Version 17.06.1-ee-2 or later for Windows Server nodes (Linux nodes and Kubernetes control plane can run any Kubernetes supported Docker Version).

 ## Networking
-There are several supported network configurations with Windows Server version 1709 and K8s v1.8 including both Layer-3 routed and overlay topologies using third-party network plugins.
+There are several supported network configurations with Kubernetes v1.9 on Windows, including both Layer-3 routed and overlay topologies using third-party network plugins.
 1. Upstream L3 Routing - IP routes configured in upstream ToR
 2. Host-Gateway - IP routes configured on each host
-3. OVN & OVS with Overlay - OVS switch extension and OVN controller creates VXLAN overlay network
+3. Open vSwitch (OVS) & Open Virtual Network (OVN) with Overlay - OVS switch extension and OVN controller creates VXLAN overlay network
-4. [Future] Overlay - VXLAN or IP-in-IP encapsulation using Flannel
+4. [Future Release] Overlay - VXLAN or IP-in-IP encapsulation using Flannel
-5. [Future] Layer-3 Routing with BGP (Calico)
+5. [Future Release] Layer-3 Routing with BGP (Calico)

-## CNI Plugins
-Microsoft plans to publish code for two CNI plugins - win-l2bridge (host-gateway) and win-overlay (vxlan)) - per this [issue](https://github.com/containernetworking/plugins/issues/80).
-These two CNI plugins can either be used directly by WinCNI.exe or with Flannel [PR 832](https://github.com/coreos/flannel/pull/832).
-We have an [outstanding informational PR](https://github.com/containernetworking/plugins/pull/85) needed to complete this work.
-Windows Server platform work is complete.

 The selection of which network configuration and topology to deploy depends on the physical network topolgy and a user's ability to configure routes, performance concerns with encapsulation, and requirement to integrate with third-party network plugins.

+## Future CNI Plugins
+An additional two CNI plugins [win-l2bridge (host-gateway) and win-overlay (vxlan)] will be published in a future release.
+These two CNI plugins can either be used directly by WinCNI.exe or with Flannel

 ### Linux
-The above networking approach is already supported on Linux using a bridge interface, which essentially creates a private network local to the node.
+The above networking approaches are already supported on Linux using a bridge interface, which essentially creates a private network local to the node.
 Similar to the Windows side, routes to all other pod CIDRs must be created in order to send packets via the "public" NIC.

 ### Windows
 Windows supports the CNI network model and uses plugins to interface with the Windows Host Networking Service (HNS) to configure host networking and policy.
 An administrator creates a local host network using HNS PowerShell commands on each node as documented in the **_Windows Host Setup_** section below.